-Transaction group name TRGPAY01 Scope name of set of target systems CICSPA02
+Description Transaction group name Scope name of set of target systems Separate TRGPAY01 to CICSPA02 TRGPAY01 CICSPA02

-• Click Yes to confirm.

-5. Create a workload group.
-(A workload group is essential if you want a workload definition to be installed automatically when the routing region that is routing the transactions is started.)

-- From the main menu, click Administration views > Workload manager administration views > Groups.
+- Click Yes to confirm. - 5.
+Create a workload group.
+(A workload group is essential if you want a workload definition to be installed automatically when the routing region that's routing the transactions is started.) - From the main menu, click Administration views > Workload manager administration views > Groups.
 This open the WLM groups view, listing any workload groups already created in PLXPROD1. - Click the Create... button, and type in the following: